Aelto/tw3-shared-utils/README.md

 - [Dialog choice](mod_sharedutils_dialogChoices/example/main.ws) lets you display the dialogue choice UI whenever you want, and allows you to detect when the player picks a choice
 - [Dialog hover](mod_sharedutils_dialogHover/) lets you detect when the player puts the cursor over a dialog choice
 - [Tiny Bootstrapper](mod_sharedutils_tiny_bootstrapper/) allows you to bootstrap a persistent class after every reload automatically and with no extra merge for the end-users

+## Shipping mods that depend on shared-utils
+The code available in this repository can be considered public domain.
+You may use, edit, and share this code with no restriction.
+Editing sharedutils rather than submitting PRs may be counter productive though, but you can freely ship the sharedutils alongside your own mods on any website even those with monetary rewards.

+The primary goal of the shared-utils package is to simplify mod making and reduce complexity while shipping mods by decreasing the amount of merge conflicts for the end-users.